christophe-riolo/buddhist-well-being-pyqt5/README.md

 ### Advanced setup (optional)

-Please note: *This is not necessary for running the application*
+Please note: *This is not necessary for running the application*, instead you can skip directly to the [usage](#usage) section

 #### GNU/Linux systems